OctopusDeploy/docs/docs/getting-started.md

 ## Install Octopus Deploy

-Installing [Octopus Deploy](/docs/installation/index.md) sets up the central [Octopus Deploy Server](/docs/installation/index.md), which provides the **Octopus Web Portal** and the [Octopus REST API](/docs/api-and-integration/api/index.md).
+Installing [Octopus Deploy](/docs/installation/index.md) sets up the central [Octopus Deploy Server](/docs/installation/index.md), which provides the [Octopus REST API](/docs/api-and-integration/api/index.md) and the **Octopus Web Portal** which you will use you manage your deployments.

-The [installation documentation](/docs/installation/index.md) provides the instructions for installing and configuring your Octopus Deploy server.
+The [installation documentation](/docs/installation/index.md) provides instructions for installing and configuring your Octopus Deploy server.

 ### Access the Octopus Web Portal

-Once Octopus is installed you can access the Octopus Web Portal.
+Once Octopus is installed you can access the **Octopus Web Portal**.
 This is where you'll manage your infrastructure, projects, access the built-in repository, and deploy your applications from.

 ![Octopus Dashboard](octopus-dashboard.png "width=500")

 ## Infrastructure

-Octopus Deploy organizes your infrastructure (the machines you deploy software to) into groups called environments.
+Octopus Deploy organizes your infrastructure (the machines and services you deploy software to) into groups called environments.
 Typical examples of environments are **Development**, **Test**, and **Production**.

-With Octopus you can deploy software to Windows servers, Linux servers, Microsoft Azure, cloud regions, or even an offline package drop.
+With Octopus you can deploy software to Windows servers, Linux servers, Microsoft Azure, AWS, cloud regions, or even an offline package drop.

-Organizing your infrastructure into environments lets you define your deployment processes (no matter how many machines are involved) and have Octopus deploy the right versions of your software to the right environments at the right time.
+Organizing your infrastructure into environments lets you define your deployment processes (no matter how many deployment targets are involved) and have Octopus deploy the right versions of your software to the right environments at the right time.

 Learn more about managing your [infrastructure](/docs/infrastructure/index.md).